wasmCloud/wasmcloud.com/docs/intro.md

 sidebar_position: 0
 ---

-# Welcome
+# What is wasmCloud?

 wasmCloud helps you build globally distributed applications that reach from the cloud to the edge.

-Leveraging WebAssembly's security, portability, and performance, the platform helps you compose applications from tiny, independent building blocks loosely coupled to capabilities.
+By leveraging WebAssembly's security, portability, and performance, wasmCloud helps compose applications from tiny, independent building blocks loosely coupled to capabilities.

 Deciding whether you're building a serverless function, a microservice, a globally distributed app, or a monolith is now a knob you can turn at runtime rather than a one-time decision you're stuck with until your application retires.